Platelet Rich Plasma Therapy (PRP)

 Results on any treatment may vary per individual as everybody is different and may respond differently to treatments mentioned.

-Due to its natural form, PRP can be used on a variety of areas; these include:
+Due to its natural form, PRP may be used on a variety of areas; these include:

 The full face